 Other Common names: Grey Queensland Ringtail, Banga, Rufous Ringtail, South-eastern Ringtail

-- Ringtail Colour variable; silver-grey, smoky-grey, dark grey-brown but more typically light grey or rich red on back and sides.
+- Ringtail colour is variable; silver-grey, smoky-grey, dark grey-brown but more typically light grey or rich red on back and sides.

 - The prehensile tail is slender, with white on the lower portion covering half to a third of the length.
 Used to grasp branches while climbing and carrying nesting materials.